chapaticoder1/deepmath/README.md

 # PureMath
 This is a technical report of my path to learning the math behind ML models by building them from scratch with numpy.
+Inspired by https://github.com/flackojodie/LogisticRegression-puremath

 ## 1. Logistic regression
 Building a simple linear binary classification model for a blob dataset.\